veebch/Bip39-Dice/README.md

 - a pocket calculator (optional and depending on your mental arithmetic skills),
 - some fair dice ([Casino Dice](https://www.amazon.com/dice-casino-dice/b?ie=UTF8&node=13291921) are good).

 You're now ready to generate the first 23 words.
-Follow the instructions in the  [pdf](/BIP39DiceManualCalculator.pdf).
+To do so, follow the instructions in the [pdf](/BIP39DiceManualCalculator.pdf).

 ## Step 2: The 24th Word